salemandreus/UpskillLinks/README.md

     https://www.youtube.com/playlist?list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo

-    _My review: learn fast - also animates complex parts - accessible way to understand tricky concepts_
+    _Crash Course aims to be easy and accessible way to learn fast - they even use cute animations and story examples to illustrate tricky concepts.
+Often a great starting point for understanding contexts before you get more specific.
+It's also good material to fill basic foundational knowledge gaps._

     Format: **Youtube video course**

     Availability: **Free**

 ### Books:
-* **Code Complete**
+* **Code Complete, Second Edition**

     https://www.oreilly.com/library/view/code-complete-second/0735619670/

-    _My review: Considered the "Bible" of software development- despite this book being old the principles and practices are still considered highly relevant fundamentals of the industry today.
+    _Considered the "Bible" of software development- despite this book being published in 2004 the principles and practices are still considered highly relevant fundamentals of the industry today.
 It is comprehensive but written in a humorously relatable and easy to understand format._

     Format: **Book**